 After dark several men, this is all who were left on the WAGON road side of Munich Trench returned after having held shell holes opposite the German line and undid his wire to a position along WAGON ROAD.
 During the day and up till 10pm stretcher bearers & where continually over the top & about attending & bringing in wounded men.

 Those that were left after the battle were re-organised & WAGON ROAD placed in a state of defence by them.

 From accounts it is believed that several men got right through MUNICH trench.
 Wounded men crawling back were continually sniped by enemy.

 At the end of the fighting on Saturday 18th November, later coined ‘The Battle of the Ancre’, being the final large British attack of the Battle of the Somme in 1916, Private Graham Oscar Lloyd Brisbourne, 11th (Service) Battalion (Lonsdale), The Border Regiment failed to answer the roll.
 He was declared ‘missing in action’, later amended to ‘killed in action’ on or since 18th November.
-He was 24 hours short of his 29th birthday and left a widow Madge [née Fox], whom he had married in King’s Norton in 1915.
+He was 29 years old and left a widow Madge [née Fox], whom he had married in King’s Norton in 1915.